sagefy/sagefy/gh-pages/f_ideas/make_it_real.md

 ------------------------------------

 - The flexibility of card formats allows using audio, images, and video.
-- Cards can have prerequisites, allowing for more involved projects based on problem-based learning.
+- Cards can have requires, allowing for more involved projects based on problem-based learning.